 No trip is complete without great lodging and Orr Family Farm is definitely memorable.
 Relax and unplug in their Conestoga wagons or teepees, but no roughing it here – both glamping options offer all the modern amenities you crave.
 Enjoy a night under the stars, plus s’mores over the campfire and exclusive after-hours access to all the farm’s fun activities.

 Another challenge to multi-generational travel can be agreeing on where to dine – particularly if you have picky eaters in your clan.
-My niece and nephew live on a grilled cheese diet, but that doesn’t mean adults have to be stuck with a boring menu thanks to The Mule.
+My niece and nephews live on a grilled cheese diet, but that doesn’t mean adults have to be stuck with a boring menu thanks to The Mule.
 Their gourmet hot melts and grilled cheese sandwiches are hit with everyone.
 Just down the block, other Plaza District favorites include Roxy’s Ice Cream Social and Pie Junkie which are perfect when you need a sweet treat any time of day.

 For even more family fun ideas, check out these things to do with kids which includes attraction recommendations by age group.